mhafizr69/MCTE4342/Week_8/readme.md

 - EEPROM Iteration: Understand how to go through the EEPROM memory locations.
 - EEPROM Put: Put values in EEPROM using variable semantics.
 - EEPROM Update: Stores values read from A0 into EEPROM, writing the value only if different, to increase EEPROM life.

-### Project: EEPROM

-This project uses EEPROM on Arduino UNO to save the state of the stepper motor.